siberianfox/tinygwiki/Homing and Limits Setup and Troubleshooting.md

 <pre>
 {sl:1}
 </pre>
-* Make sure the machine is homed.
-Soft limits are only enabled if the machine is homed.
+* Soft limits are only enabled if the machine is homed.
+Home the machine if not already homed.
 Test is:
 <pre>
 tinyg [mm] ok> $home
 Homing state:        Homed  (indicates entire machine is homed)